In the culinary arts, ancho is the name for a type of dried chili pepper commonly used in Mexican cooking.

 Ancho chiles register between 1,000 and 2,000 Scoville heat units on the Scoville Scale.

-Ancho chiles are sometimes incorrectly referred to a pasilla peppers, but they're not the same thing.
+They're sometimes incorrectly referred to a pasilla peppers, but they're not the same thing.